Mehvix/www.mehvix.com/content/post/nextcloud-import-google-cal.md

 ```php
 0 0 * * * su -m www-data -c "php -f /var/www/html/cron.php"
 ```
-This will result at 0 hours and 0 minutes every day cron being ran, which should update the calendars.
+This will result at 0 hours and 0 minutes every day cron being ran, which will update the calendar(s).